vanhoefm/macstealer/README.md

 - `./macstealer.py wlan0 --c2c wlan1 --flip`: Same as the above test, but now client-to-client
   traffic from the attacker (`wlan0`) to the victim (`wlan1`) is tested.

+By default, MacStealer will try to connect to the same AP/BSS using both interface, so it's important that both network cards can see the same networks (i.e. make sure that both network interfaces support the same frequency bands and channels).
+If you want both clients to connect to a different AP/BSS then you can use the parameter `--other-bss`.

-The MAC address stealing vulnerability should be considered a risk in practice if client-to-client traffic is blocked in any of the above two tests (meaning client isolation is enabled).
+The MAC address stealing vulnerability should be considered a risk in practice if client-to-client traffic is blocked in any of the above two tests (meaning when client isolation is enabled).

 <a id="id-troubleshooting"></a>